 Public relations surveys are not always administered to consumers.
 Our national market research agency works with many businesses, organizations, and brands that communicate in the B2B space.

 These B2B surveys require our firm to reach out to business professionals to ask survey questions regarding their business or professional role and environment.

 Recommended Reading: How to Conduct a B2B Survey?
 A Step-by-Step Process

 Example Audience #3: Demographics

-A PR survey can be conducted with any demographic segment or bucket you are interested in.
+A PR survey can be conducted with any demographic segmentation or bucket you are interested in.

 It includes adults of any age group (those 18+) and even minors if your study needs to survey those under the age of 18 for a variety of reasons, such as choosing colleges.